Theme

 What appears notable

-Based on the project materials, readers may notice the combination of extensibility and an emphasis on acting across development tasks instead of only generating code snippets.
+The project materials are useful for checking the combination of extensibility and an emphasis on acting across development tasks instead of only generating code snippets.

 Before using